Ediforce44/TBOI-Mod-BetterVoiding/bettervoiding_4444444444/Readme.txt

 What is a Better Voiding Item?
 -------------------------------------------------------------------------------------------------------------------------------------------
-- A Better Voiding item can pay any pickup in the game you want, if Better Voiding item can void the pickup.
+- A Better Voiding item can pay any pickup in the game you want, if it can void the pickup.
 - It also indicates which pickups got payed or voided by playing a Pre Voiding Animation beneath it, as long as the Better Voiding item is hold in an active slot and is fully charged.
 -------------------------------------------------------------------------------------------------------------------------------------------